Active Transportation Plan - Phase II

 While I understand that this plan aims to study the needs for Moncton proper, I find it odd that it does take into account the connections to adjacent communities, in particular Dieppe and Riverview.
 I feel this is very much the same approach that has lead to trails within the city being developed independently, with nothing connecting them together.
 Since Greater Moncton Area residents work and live across our three cities (and beyond), some basic urban planning should be done between the three municipalities to encourage AT use.
 Not taking into account the connections between across all three communities is akin to each city building their own roads, but not connecting them together at the city limits.
 In particular, I think of the lack of an AT trail connecting Humphrey/Lewisville Rd. to Paul St. (and beyond) in Dieppe, or the lack of sidewalks and trails connecting West Main St. with Salisbury Rd. and the causeway (I really hope this last one is remedied with the new bridge).
 While I understand that Moncton taxpayer dollars shouldn't go to building trails in Dieppe or Riverview, building trails to connect to Dieppe/Riverview seems like a win-win, no?

-Mario Gautreau asked about 3 years ago
+Mario Gautreau asked over 3 years ago

 Hello,